 1. Engine Exhaust Condensation

-Gas powered engines, like those that propel cars and trucks, produce a hot exhaust composed of mostly carbon dioxide and water vapor (and, of course, some other yucky stuff).
+Gas powered engines, like those that propel cars and trucks, produce a hot exhaust composed of mostly carbon dioxide and water vapor.
 You’ve probably seen water dripping from the exhausts of cars at traffic lights; this is condensed water vapor.
 Airplanes are no different.
 Jets push a lot of hot air and water vapor out their exhausts.
 When flying at high altitude, the air is very cold.
 When the cold, moist air combines with the warm engine exhaust, the moisture quickly condenses into tiny water droplets or frozen crystals and a contrail is born.
 That’s all there is to it!
 The most common contrails in the sky are created in this manner.
 Louisville, KY meteorologist Ryan Hoke created a nice info-graphic for exhaust contrails (right).

 Watch an exhaust contrail being generated up-close: